Skip to main content

 Get instant platform analysis for any UK care home →

 Not all questions are equal.
-Our analysis of 15,000+ homes identifies which questions predict quality outcomes.
+CQC data and industry research identify which questions best predict quality outcomes.

 These 10 questions (covered in Quick Start above) are non-negotiable: